ErwinRieger/ddprint/README.md

 Ultimaker direct drive firmware with host side preprocessing.

-Note that the Current development takes place in the *pressure-advance* branch.

 This is a firmware for Arduino Mega based (cartesian) 3D printers.
 I use it to print on a Ultimaker2 over USB, the slicers used are Cura, Slic3r and Simplify3D.
 Todo: link to pimped um2 here...